tobyweston/radiate/README.md

 # Radiate
 [![](https://travis-ci.org/tobyweston/radiate.png?branch=master)](https://travis-ci.org/tobyweston/radiate)

-TeamCity build monitor.
-Run as a Windows **screensaver** or from the desktop.
+`radiate` is a TeamCity build monitor written in Scala.
+It can be run as a Windows **screensaver** or from the desktop.

 It will auto detect your TeamCity projects and aggregate the builds to an overall RED or GREEN.
 Have a look on YouTube for [an introduction video](http://www.youtube.com/watch?v=ZMQn-J435Lk).